-Within school this year we are having a focus upon well-being.
+Within school we are having a focus upon well-being.
 This area has been identified by the Government as requiring a raised profile within schools.
 Recent studies have shown that childhood obesity and mental health issues have significantly increased, especially within the North East, which has the third highest prevalence of obesity in the country.

 As a school we have decided to focus upon the following areas: